klmamatha/klmamatha/README.md

 # Hi there I'm Kranthi kumar kadinti 👋

 Welcome to my GitHub profile!
-I'm a Full Stack Developer with a passion for leveraging my skills to build interactive and scalable web applications.
+I'm a Fontend  Developer with a passion for leveraging my skills to build interactive and scalable web applications.
 With a strong foundation in tools like HTML, CSS, JavaScript, React JS, Bootstrap, Node.js, Express.js, SQLite, and Figma, I aim to combine technical expertise with business acumen to deliver impactful solutions.

 ## About Me
 - 🧑‍💻 Full Stack Developer